MicrosoftDocs/bot-docs/articles/bot-framework-design-capabilities.md

 [!include[Introduction to global message handlers](../includes/snippet-global-handlers-intro.md)]

-For a detailed walk through of how to implement global message handlers, see:
+For a detailed walkthrough of how to implement global message handlers, see:
 - [Implement global message handlers using the Bot Builder SDK for .NET](bot-framework-dotnet-howto-global-handlers.md)
 - [Implement global message handlers using the Bot Builder SDK for Node.js](bot-framework-nodejs-howto-global-handlers.md)